eclipse-langium/langium-website/content/docs/grammar-language.md

 RuleTwo returns TypeTwo:
     'keywordTwo' name=ID;
 ```
 In the above example, we rely on a *rule call* to specify the return type.
-With more complex rules, the readability will be highly degraded. *Actions* allow to improve the readability of the grammar by explicitly defining the return type
+With more complex rules, the readability will be highly impacted. *Actions* allow to improve the readability of the grammar by explicitly defining the return type. *Actions* are declared inside of curly brackets `{}`:
 ```
-RuleName returns FirstType:
+RuleName returns TypeOne:
-    'firstKeyword' name=ID | 'secondKeyword' {SecondType} name=ID;
+    'keywordOne' name=ID | 'keywordTwo' {TypeTwo} name=ID;
 ```
-We improved the readability by explicitly declaring the return type inside curly brackets.

 #### Unassigned Rule Calls
 Parser rules do not necessarily need to return an object, they can also refer to other parser rules which in turn will be responsible for returning the object.
 For example, in the [Arithmetics example](https://github.com/langium/langium/blob/main/examples/arithmetics/src/language-server/arithmetics.langium):